bextdev/BextdevProject/README.md

 WARNING 3: Before you use BinaryIPAddress please read <a href="https://developer.android.com/reference/android/net/wifi/WifiInfo#getIpAddress()"><b><i>PLEASE READ FIRST BEFORE USE</i></b></a>

+WARNING 4: Don't use AI2Fix Extension Use YourFix Extension instead.

 If you want to know how to use BTCS/TVCS click this website - <a href="https://sites.google.com/view/ai2-brandonang/why-use-camcorderrecordstatussharemessagestatus-work-in-the-middle-of">How to use BTCS Guide</a>

 TVCS can only work in companion.